LeighVirrey/Terminal-Chess-java/out/production/Terminal-Chess-java/README.md

 Note: All standard chess rules such as castling or en passant apply and work.

 For now, the game does not end when the king is checkmated, there is insufficient material for checkmate, or a stalemate occurs.

+Extra Note: ZK here, I have forked this chess project so that I can add Chess960 rules to it.